shaswattejankar/internship-tasks-bsk/README.md

     ii.
 React App Deployment on S3 / Static Site Hosting on S3. [ Link to repo holding the Code ](https://github.com/shaswattejankar/aws-s3-react-app-deployment)

     iii.
+Static Site deployment on S3 bucket. [ Link to repo holding the code ](https://github.com/shaswattejankar/aws-s3-static-website-deployment-boto3)

+    iv.
 S3 bucket synchronisation in same region ( for different regions extra charges are required).

-    iv.
+    v.
 Installation of web server functionality of Apache and nginx on a ec2 instance.

-    v.
+    vi.
 Dockerized Python flask application and deployment on EC2.
 Already created a dockerized python flask app and added to Docker hub, using that do the remaining parts.

 -----
 Pending Tasks -> 8 :